 AI, aromatase inhibitor; CDK, cyclin-dependent kinase; ER, estrogen receptor; ERD, estrogen-receptor downregulator; G1, gap 1; G2, gap 2; M, mitosis; mTOR, mammalian target of rapamycin; P, phosphorylation; PI3K, phosphoinositide 3-kinase; Rb, retinoblastoma; S, synthesis; S6K1, p70 ribosomal S6 kinase 1; SERM, selective estrogen receptor modulator.

-AFINITOR is indicated for the treatment of postmenopausal women with advanced hormone receptor-positive, HER2-negative breast cancer (advanced HR+ BC) in combination with exemestane after failure of treatment with letrozole or anastrozole.
+AFINITOR is indicated for the treatment of postmenopausal women with advanced hormone receptor-positive, HER2-negative breast cancer in combination with exemestane after failure of treatment with letrozole or anastrozole.

 Important Safety Information

-AFINITOR is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.
+AFINITOR is contraindicated in patients with clinically significant hypersensitivity to everolimus or to other rapamycin derivatives.

 Angioedema With Concomitant Use of Angiotensin-Converting Enzyme (ACE) Inhibitors